ibm-cloud-docs/vpc/hub-spoke-configure-hub.md

 {: #hub-spoke-cli}
 {: cli}

-To enable a VPC as a DNS hub with the CLI, follow th
+To enable a VPC as a DNS hub with the CLI, follow these steps:

 1. [Set up your CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).
 1. Log in to your account with the CLI.
 After you enter the password, the system prompts which account and region that you want to use: